Grand European Travel Logo

 Through Southern Bohemia to Vienna

 Journey through the lush green and golden landscapes of southern Bohemia, stopping in Tábor, once a Hussite stronghold.
-Later, we travel to the imperial city of Vienna, where we'll enjoy a final Farewell Dinner together with our fellow travellers and Travel Director.
+Later, we travel to the imperial city of Vienna, where we'll take part in a MAKE TRAVEL MATTER® Experience and enjoy a final Farewell Dinner together with our fellow travelers and Travel Director.

 Horse-Drawn Carriage in Vienna, Austria